 If you have Windows XP, use the "Prevent a forgotten password" option to create a password reset diskette.
 Use the diskette created to recover the forgotten password.

-In you have Windows 10, type Password Reset in the search box, then select the Create a password reset disk option in the search results.
-Follow the on screen steps to create the password reset disk.
+If you have Windows 10, type Password Reset in the search box, then select the Create a password reset disk option in the search results.
+Follow the on-screen steps to create the password reset disk.

 Tip: You need to connect a USB flash drive to your computer before accessing the "Create a password reset disk" utility in Windows Vista and later versions, or you may get an error stating the utility could not find a USB drive attached.

 Offline NT Password & Registry Editor